D4vidLuc4s/automailWithDocker/README.md

-This project is running in port 8025 if you prefer another port, chance in docker-compose.yml, line 242, traefik options
+This project is running in port 8025 if you prefer another port, change in docker-compose.yml, line 242, traefik options

 automail folder is the laravel project folder.